-Honore lives with his father and his mother.
-At home, duties include helping in the kitchen and running errands.
+In his home, Honore helps by helping in the kitchen and running errands.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 8 children in the family.

 Honore is not presently attending school.
 Soccer, singing and playing with marbles are his favorite activities.
 He also attends church activities and Bible class regularly.